ejolysmith/academic-site/content/publication/measuring-prion-propagation-in-single-bacteria-elucidates-mechanism-of-loss/index.md

   - Andreas Hilfinger
   - Ann Hochschild
   - Laurent Potvin-Trottier
-publication: Proceedings of the National Academy of Sciences (accepted)
+publication: Proceedings of the National Academy of Sciences
-publication_short: PNAS (accepted)
+publication_short: PNAS
 abstract: Prions are self-propagating protein aggregates formed by specific proteins that can adopt alternative folds.
 Prions were discovered as the cause of the fatal transmissible spongiform encephalopathies in mammals, but prions